Want access to our VIP Vault?

 Juneteenth for Mazie

 Award-winning author and illustrator Floyd Cooper captures the importance of Juneteenth through a conversation between a father and his daughter, Mazie.
-Mazie is tired of being told she’s not old enough to do what she wants, so her father tenderly explains how her great-great-great grandfather was even more limited—until he experienced freedom from enslavement on Juneteenth.
-With gorgeous illustrations, this book goes beyond the holiday to celebrate and remember the past two centuries of black history and calls on young readers to do their part in carrying on the torch of Juneteenth.
+Mazie is tired of being told she’s not old enough to do what she wants, so her father tenderly explains how her great-great-great-grandfather was even more limited—until he experienced freedom from enslavement on Juneteenth.
+The book gorgeously illustrates the moment of emancipation news, but is perhaps even more noteworthy for its depiction of enslaved people’s prior efforts to free themselves by running away, an act of self-emancipation that’s often overlooked in children’s literature.
+The book also goes beyond the holiday to celebrate and remember other historic moments in the black freedom struggle, including the civil rights movement and the election of Barack Obama.
+It places Mazie, and by extension, the reader within a lineage of emancipatory action and calls upon her and us all to carry the torch of Juneteenth.

 Purchase